1999–2000 Omani League

 The 1999–2000 Omani League was the 24th edition of the top football league in Oman.
-Dhofar S.C.S.C. were the defending champions, having won the previous 1998–99 Omani League season.
+Dhofar S.C.S.C. were defending their title, having won the 1998–99 Omani League season.
 Al-Oruba SC emerged as the champions of the 1999–2000 Omani League with a total of 42 points.

 Teams

 This season the league had 10 teams.
 Oman Club and Al-Ittihad Club were relegated to the Second Division League after finishing in the relegation zone in the 1998–99 season.
-The two relegated teams were replaced Second Division League teams Ruwi Club and Bawshar Club.
+The relegated teams were replaced by Second Division League teams Ruwi Club and Bawshar Club.